Enlightened Activities Program

 • May hold a leadership position in the organization

 * You may have heard Rinpoché talk about the path of “Nooooo Choice.”
 Rinpoché took this from the movie Rush Hour where Jackie Chan and Chris Tucker had to jump into sewage to get away from bad people.
 They had “NO CHOICE” but to take the best way out even if extremely unpleasant.
-If you want to achieve enlightenment and the Golden Age for this world, then you work as a Shambhala Warrior and take the path of “no choice.”
+If you want to achieve the Golden Age for this world and eventually full enlightenment, then you work as a Śhambhala Warrior and take the path of “no choice.”

 Is Dharma really a priority in your life?

-Khentrul Rinpoche has noticed that one of the biggest obstacles in people’s Dharma practice is the mismatch in expected results on the path and the prioritization of Dharma in their life.
-Rinpoche has observed that many people believe that they will have a huge result from a small amount of practice such as reaching enlightenment in this life while practicing for only 1 hour a day.
+Khentrul Rinpoché has noticed that one of the biggest obstacles in people’s Dharma practice is the mismatch in expected results on the path and the prioritization of Dharma in their life.
+Rinpoché has observed that many people believe that they will have a huge result from a small amount of practice such as reaching enlightenment in this life while practicing/studying just half an hour a day.
 An even bigger problem is that we are not always good at identifying how much we have truly have prioritized the Dharma in our lives.
-Rinpoche has put together a comprehensive information page to help everyone think through how much they have actually prioritized the Dharma in their life.
+Rinpoché has put together a comprehensive information page to help everyone think through how much they have actually prioritized the Dharma in their life.
 Once you have established where it fits in then he encourages us to both increase it’s priority if we can and become realistic about our expected result.
 This way it is easier to stay motivated rather then become discouraged in our practice.

 Join the Enlightened Activities Program